jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/about.md

 <!-- <a href="#lob-apps-footnote" id="lob-apps-footnote-indicator">*</a> -->
 with over seven years of experience, including:</p>

-- About six years of experience in C# & .NET Framework (this includes experience of using JavaScript for the frontend side)
+- About seven years of experience in C# & .NET Framework (this includes experience of using JavaScript for the frontend side)
-- More than one year of experience in mobile application development using Java & Android Framework
+- More than one year of experience in mobile application development using Java & Android Platform
 <!-- - A few months of experience on Angular -->
 - Some experience on refactoring code and writing tests